Crescent has implemented a pandemic plan that is flexible, transparent, and prioritizes the health and safety of our community.

 If a student falls ill at school, he will be sent to the Wellness Centre and screened by our school nurse.
 If COVID-19 is suspected, the student will stay in an isolation room until pick-up is arranged.
-The student will be encouraged to take a COVID-19 test or get a doctor’s note.
-If the test is negative or the doctor’s note confirms an alternate diagnosis, he must remain at home until symptom-free for 24 hours.
-If no test or doctor’s note is obtained, the student must remain off campus and self-isolate for 14 days.
+The student will be encouraged to take a COVID-19 test or get a note from a healthcare practitioner.
+If the test is negative or the healthcare practitioner confirms that the student does not have COVID-19 and his symptoms have been improving for more than 24 hours, he may return to school.
+A doctor cannot rule out COVID-19 if the student has cold or respiratory symptoms without a COVID-19 test.
+If no test or doctor’s note is obtained, the student must remain off-campus and self-isolate for 10 days.

 A Toronto Public Health Case and Contact team will be contacting the individual to assist with the isolation period for the family.

 The staff or student who is a close contact of a positive COVID-19 case attending Crescent School should inform the Head of School or School Nurse (and in the case of an employee, People and Culture) immediately and stay home.
 They will be excluded from the school setting for 14 days from the day of last exposure to the person who had COVID-19.

 There are no tests for student/staff to do to be cleared to return to work.